Skip to content

 Biography

-She exhibits and is collected internationally; her work has shown at the Cleveland Museum of Art, Fuller Craft Museum, Islip Art Museum, Museum of Nebraska Art, Allen Memorial Art Museum, and the Korean Cultural Centers of the Korean Embassy in D.C. and Korean Consulate in NYC.
+She exhibits and is collected internationally; her work has shown at the Cleveland Museum of Art, Fuller Craft Museum, Islip Art Museum, Museum of Nebraska Art, Allen Memorial Art Museum, and the Korean Cultural Centers of the Korean Embassy in D.C. and Abu Dhabi (UAE) and Korean Consulate in NYC.
 Library collections that hold her work include the Metropolitan Museum of Art, Museum of Modern Art, Brooklyn Museum of Art, Rijksmuseum, Bainbridge Island Museum of Art, Harvard University, Stanford University, UCLA, and Yale University.

 Her second Fulbright award as a senior scholar focused on further research of Korean papermaking tools, and continued her training since 2009 with various national and provincial Intangible Cultural Property Holders.
 She also trains the next generation of papermakers in the Korean tradition from the Korean diaspora and beyond to develop and evolve the American branch of hanji.